MyLove-XAB/MyLove-XAB.github.io/_pages/about.md

   - /about.html
 ---

-A PhD student in the School of Economics and Management at China University of Petroleum (East China).
+A PhD student in the School of Economics and Management at China University of Petroleum, QingDao, China.

 ## Research Interest